RandyGaul/cute_framework/doc/app/app_destroy.md

 Parameter Name | Description
 --- | ---
-cute | The application to destroy.
+app | The application to destroy.

 ## Related Functions